4 things that actually motivate employees

 Creating a team and an atmosphere revolving around learning and information sharing is essential for today’s employees, as they strive to continuously learn and develop.
 Finding ways to carve out specific time for learning and enabling them to devote more focus to those things they are truly passionate about will have an impact on overall employee engagement but also productivity.
 It may seem counterintuitive as you are giving away “work time” but the benefits far outweigh the drawbacks.

-1-1’s are a great way to get a better understanding of what interests each team member and also get a better understanding of how they would like to grow and develop, 1-1’s are a cornerstone of individual development in startups.
+1-1’s are a great way to get a better understanding of what motivate each team member and also get a better understanding of how they would like to grow and develop, 1-1’s are a cornerstone of individual development in startups.
 Those short meetings you have once a week will give you an indication of where to start and will enable you together with the individual to carve out a strategy.
 It is at the end quite simply because if you don’t support and nurture those interests your employees have they will leave sooner or later to develop them somewhere else.

 Set bold goals together with your employees, tie them to their growth and interest and find simple ways to follow up, support and coach them during this journey.
 Knowledge and learning don’t always need to be expensive courses that need corporate approval there are a lot of other good and simple possibilities stretching from mentorships to freeing up some time to let them focus on what they find interesting.